dmytro-dolzhenko/free-genai-bootcamp-2025/README.md

 Tool for practicing Japanese writing with AI feedback.

+### 📚 Visual Novel Project
+**Location:** `/visual-novel`

+A project focused on creating an interactive visual novel experience using generative AI.

+- Storyline development with AI-generated content
+- Character design and dialogue generation
+- Integration with visual and audio elements
+- Interactive branching narratives

 ## Getting Started

 Each project has its own README with specific setup instructions.
 Navigate to the project directory of interest and follow the instructions provided.